 *** ADDENDUM *** MARCH 13th, 2020 ***

-In light of COVID-19 continuing to spread, and harsher national sanctions upsetting the stock market, Mortgage Jake sent us a important financial updates, with his comments interspersed:
+In light of COVID-19 continuing to spread, and harsher national sanctions upsetting the stock market, The Mortgage Jake Team sent us important financial updates, with comments interspersed:

 • Stress test is pushed back until normal financial conditions resume.